General Francis Marion Statue – Johnsonville, South Carolina

 The statue sits atop a twelve-foot-tall base and was revealed in a May 18, 2013 ceremony.
 Its sculptor, Florence-based artist Alex Palkovich, also created the three-columned obelisk with a bronze bald eagle apex in Florence Veterans Park.
 The area surrounding the Francis Marion sculpture at Venter’s Landing is now deemed a Veterans Park as well.

 The statue was purchased by private donors for $100,000.
 It stands next to a bridge on the side of the highway.
-General Marion has memorials throughout our state.
-There is also a Swamp Fox mural in Manning.
+General Marion has memorials throughout our state, and a Swamp Fox mural adorns the city of Manning.
 In addition, numerous South Carolina places are named for him, including the City of Marion, the County of Marion, Francis Marion University in Florence, Marion Square in Charleston, and Francis Marion National Forest and Lake Marion, both of which extend throughout multiple counties.

 Reflections on the General Francis Marion Statue